Gingee Fort: Krishnagiri

-The second important hill with an impressive citadel is called Krishnagiri, also known as the English Mountain, perhaps because of the British residents who occupied the fort here for some time.
+The second important hill with an impressive citadel is called Krishnagiri fort, also known as the English Mountain, perhaps because of the British residents who occupied the fort here for some time.
+While the greater complex is potentially significantly older, the Krishnagiri Fort was built sometime in the 13th century at the request of Kristhna Kón.
+It is situated in the Krishnagiri district.
 The Krishnagiri fort is situated to the north of Tiruvannamalai road and is smaller in size and height compared to the Rajagiri fort.
 A flight of granite stone steps leads to the top of the hill.
 Another fort, connected with Rajagiri by a low rocky ridge, is called Chandrayan Durg, Chandragiri or St. George's Mountain.
 Although the military and strategic value of this fort has been relatively less, it has some interesting buildings from a later period.

+By the 1900s, the fort fell into disuse, although it was partially repaired after being damaged by a 1913 cyclone.
+Once India gained independence in 1947, Krishnagiri Fort came under the jurisdiction of the Indian government.
+It is preserved by the Archaeological Survey of India.